tfausak/rattletrap/README.markdown

 Get Rattletrap by downloading and unpacking [the latest release][] for your platform.

 To build Rattletrap from source, install [Stack][].
-Then download this repository and run `stack --install-ghc install`.
+Then run `stack --resolver nightly install rattletrap`.

 ## Replays